Statistics Explained

 Methodological notes

-International transport loaded and unloaded: International transport as presented in this publication is based on goods loaded and unloaded in the reporting EU Member States.
+International transport loaded and unloaded: International transport as presented in this publication is based on goods loaded and unloaded in the reporting EU countries.
 Double counting is avoided since reporting relates only to resident carriers of the reporting countries: the figures sum up the goods transported by resident carriers to all other countries of the world and the goods brought into the reporting country by resident carriers from all other countries of the world.

 Road freight transport performance in tonne-kilometres derives only from loaded journeys.
 Distances travelled by empty vehicles are not considered.